umssyed/java-stock-cli/README.md

 4. You will receive a free API key.
 See below instructions on how to configure the API Key in the project file
 5. The free API key has a limit of 20 API calls per day.
 Each call will consume 1 API limit.
 See your eodhd.com dashboard for more information.

-This project requires a MySQL database and a YouTube API key.
-Optionally, you can also set up a Dropbox API key which is very useful when you use Heroku to deploy the bot.

 ## Project Setup <a name = "project_setup"></a>
 This section goes through configuring your API key, and building the project.